leadership banner

 Strategic Alliance Lead

-Ann O’Brien Keighran is a retired Councilwoman of the City of Burlingame and is a four- time Mayor.
-She has served the City of Burlingame from 2005-2022.
+Ann O’Brien Keighran is a retired Councilwoman and four-time mayor of the City of Burlingame.
+She served the City from 2005 to 2022.

-She was an acting City Liaison to the School District, Chamber of Commerce, Central County Fire Board and a member of the Community Center Master Plan Advisory Committee.
+She was an acting City Liaison to the School District, Chamber of Commerce, and Central County Fire Board and a member of the Community Center Master Plan Advisory Committee.
 She helped establish the Economic Subcommittee in 2007 and has been quite active.
-She was also invited on behalf of the Board of Supervisors Blue Ribbon Task Force on Adult Health Care Coverage Expansion.
-Which established recommendations to ensure health care access by many of its most needy community members.
+She was also invited on behalf of the Board of Supervisors Blue Ribbon Task Force on Adult Health Care Coverage Expansion, which established recommendations to ensure health care access by many of its neediest community members.

-Ann also served on the Planning Commission for almost eight years prior to the City Council.
-Ann also was a legislative aide to San Mateo County Supervisor David J. Canepa and focused on older adult issues.
-She worked in collaboration with Supervisor Canepa in saving Seton Hospital in Daly City and served as a liaison to the Commission on Aging, Middle Income Seniors and CAFÉ.
-Ann has been an integral part of the CAFÉ core team in certifying cities in San Mateo County to become Age Friendly.
+Ann also served on the Planning Commission for almost eight years before the City Council.
+Ann was also a legislative aide to San Mateo County Supervisor David J. Canepa and focused on older adult issues.
+She collaborated with Supervisor Canepa to save Seton Hospital in Daly City and served as a liaison to the Commission on Aging, Middle Income Seniors, Emergency Services, and CAFÉ.
+She is experienced in researching legislation, developing policy issues, and summarizing complex policy topics.
+Ann has been an integral part of the CAFÉ core team in certifying cities in San Mateo County to become Age- Friendly.
+Her focus also is to develop action plans to assist cities in looking at developing policies and projects with an age-friendly lens.

-Ann has a Masters and Bachelors Degree in Nursing from the University of San Francisco.
+Ann has a Master's and Bachelor's in Nursing from the University of San Francisco, focusing on Psychiatry.
+She currently lives in Burlingame and enjoys reading and playing pickleball.

 Ann O'Brien Keighran